MiksaaVegas/quizzical/README.md

 # Quizzical
 An interesting minigame I made to practice my React skills.
 The idea comes from [freeCodeCamp's React Course](https://www.youtube.com/watch?v=bMknfKXIFA8&t), where is featured as the final project of the course.
-The application idea is the same, i just made it in my own taste.
+The application idea is the same, i just made it in my own taste.Later a lot features were added to improve the UX.
+The project is a competitor in a national competition.

+## Dependencies
+- React
+- React Router
+- NanoID
+- React Confetti

 ## Releases
 ### 19.02.2023 (Initial Release)